 This can lead to a feeling of unification of both partners – a somewhat spiritual process!
 And orgasms with the CAT can be very powerful.
 This is why a focus on position alone can be a distraction.

 You see, the coital alignment technique is about the way the partners move, the nature of the sexual energy, and the power of mutual orgasm as much as anything.
+And a critical thing in achieving the correct movements is that both partners need to have good pelvic mobility.
+When used correctly, the coital alignment technique does not have the two sexual partners thrusting as they would in the regular missionary position.

 Rather, the more vertical angle of the penis in the vagina results in a series of small “collisions” between the man’s pelvic area and the woman’s clitoral area.
 As Eichel put it, the movement is subtle, co-ordinated, gentle, slow building, and must above all else maintain constant rhythm.